scrabbletank/farhome-rules/rulesdoc.md

 An incapacitated creature takes no actions and automatically fails Strength and Dexterity saving throws.
 While incapacitated they grant combat advantage to adjacent attackers, and attacks and maneuvers that deal physical damage deal an extra wound die per critical success against them.

 ##### Paralyzed
-A paralyzed creature gains no benefit from their Dexterity saving throw proficiency.
-When taking an action they first roll a wound die.
-If the result is a wound they may choose to not take the action and spend the AP for it or spend the remainder of their AP to take the action.
+A paralyzed creature cannot take the sprint action, adds a terrible die to all reactions, and has their maximum AP reduced by 3 for each level of Paralyze.
+They may still take an action that costs more than their maximum AP as long as it is the only action they take during their turn.

 ##### Poison
 A poisoned creature adds a bad die to all attacks, saving throws, and ability checks, adding an additional bad die for every level of poison.
 Only the highest level poison takes effect.
 For example someone who has poison and poison 2 only adds 2 bad dice instead of 3.